 Take the time to develop a distinct, powerful brand that includes your:

 - Logo styles

 - Image styles

 Keep your branding consistent and persistent on every marketing platform that makes sense to play on.
 This will help brand awareness and recognition grow.

 Once you update your branding, consider updating your website as well.

 Make sure your website is fast and mobile-optimized.
-Then, make it real easy for site visitors to take a next step with you.
+Then, make it easy for site visitors to take the next step with you.

-First, how about adding an eye-catching call to action button to your navigation bar or at least somewhere above-the-fold.
-Use a compelling call to action that’s direct and urgent.
+First, add an eye-catching call to action button to your navigation bar or at least somewhere above the fold.
+Then, use a compelling call to action that’s direct and urgent.
 Maybe add a form above the fold of your landing pages, too.
 Or, how about a chatbot to engage visitors.
 There are lots of options here for you to choose from.

 Creating more than one conversion opportunity can help you generate more leads.
-It also provides the opportunity for you to determine which lead generation tactics work best with your target market.
+However, it also determines which lead generation tactics work best with your target market.